maliMirkec/personal-website/site/articles/2020-lookback.md

 I started a new project last year and it wasn't a success, but it wasn't a failure either.
 I guess I didn't commit myself to this project fully, too.
 I wanted to start the mentoring business by offering my professional advice and charging for it.
 I have a couple of students which I mentor to this day.
 It makes me smile when I see their excitement and progress, so I guess I did at least something right.

-As a part of my mentoring program, I started [a newsletter about User Interface (UI) development].
+As a part of my mentoring program, I started [a newsletter] about User Interface (UI) development.
 Running a newsletter is not an easy task, but I enjoy it.
 I read articles all the time anyway and I am happy to share my findings with other.
 I published 40 issues to this date and I have 60 subscribers so far.
 I never ran any advertising campaings for the newsletter, but I guess I should.

 ## Blogging